charles-m-knox/gtk-finance-planner/README.md

 There are a couple minor quirks:

+* Currently tries to save to `/home/$USER/.config/finance-planner/config.json` by default.
 * If you receive paychecks on e.g. the last day of the month, there is currently no direct method of doing this.
 I typically go with setting the `Starts` column to something like `2022-01-28`, since every month of the year ends on or after the 28th day, guaranteed.
 * Sorting is currently not supported.
 Sorry about this - I want this feature too, but I struggled working with the TreeView's documentation.
 * Some GTK theming issues, such as the icon when in the alt+tab interface or the application's name, have not been corrected.
 I'm not really sure how to do this with gotk, it's not documented in the example code from what I could see.
 Would like to fix this some time in the future.
+* No way to sort bills, aside from editing the JSON config file itself.

 ## Development notes